Disc Protrusion or Disc Herniation: Percutaneous Endoscopic Disc Nucleoplasty (Thermo Ray)

 - The overall stability or mobility of the spine is not affected by Nucleoplasty.
 Patients do not suffer adverse effects

-- Local sedation, avoiding total anesthesia.
+- Local sedation, avoiding total anaesthesia.
 The patient is semiconscious during the surgery.
 This keeps surgical stress at a low level.
-Procedure takes 20-30 minutes.
+The procedure takes 20-30 minutes.

 - The increase in temperature is controlled and localised, there are no reports of intra or postoperative complications.
 This contributes to the positive safety profile of radiofrequency Nucleoplasty

 - Sequestered Disc herniation

 - Loss of disc diameter greater than 50%

 - Patients with a high alcohol intake or heavy smokers